Reckoning with U.S. opioid crisis as $8 billion Ohio trial kicks off

 Walgreens and Teva did not return a request for comment.

-The two Ohio counties have obtained more than $60 million in prior settlements with drugmakers J&J, Endo International Plc, Mallinckrodt Plc and Allergan Plc.
+The two Ohio counties have obtained more than $60 million in prior settlements with drugmakers J&J, Endo International Plc (ENDP.O), Mallinckrodt Plc (MNK.N) and Allergan Plc (AGN.N).

-Claims against smaller distributor Henry Schein Inc by Summit County were dismissed over the weekend.
+Claims against smaller distributor Henry Schein Inc (HSIC.O) by Summit County were dismissed over the weekend.
 Cuyahoga had not sued that company.

 On Friday, U.S. Judge Dan Polster in Cleveland summoned executives from the big three distributors and Teva to court to hammer out a global deal that would have averted the trial.
 Polster also invited states, which have sued but do not have cases before him, to participate in settlement talks.